zincbase/zincserver/docs/Technical overview.md

 (timestamp, offset), (timestamp, offset), (timestamp, offset), (timestamp, offset), ...
 ```

 1. To serve a `GET` request, the index is searched using linear/binary search and the offset of the earliest matching revision is found.
-The file is then read as-is, directly from disk, starting at the resulting offset and streamed to the response in binary.
+The file is then read as-is, directly from disk, starting at the resulting offset and streamed directly into the HTTP response in its raw encoding.
 Note that this data may contain some amount of duplicate revisions (depending on the frequency of compactions).
 These can be managed by the receiving client by only keeping the latest revision for a particular key and ignoring earlier ones.

 2. To serve a `POST` request, a bulk of serialized revision data is sent by the client in the request body.
 These revisions are processed as a single transaction: scanned, verified, individually checksummed and stamped with a commit timestamp (microsecond resolution), where the last one of them receives a 'transaction end' flag.
 They are then appended to the datastore file and added to the index.

 3. A `PUT` request is similar to `POST` only the datastore is cleared before the new revisions are written.

-4. To compact the datastore, the datastore file is read and scanned to create a hash table that maps a key to its latest revision, and then rewritten only to include the latest revisions of each key (to save on memory the actual implementation uses the SHA1 hash of the key in place of its actual bytes).
+4. To compact the datastore, the datastore file is read and scanned to create a hash table that maps a key to its latest revision, and then rewritten only to include the latest revisions of each key (to save on memory the actual implementation uses the SHA1 hash of each key in place of its actual bytes).

 Note: in order to delete a particular key, a revision with that key is added with a zero-length value.
-This revision is still stored in the datastore and kept throughout compactions.
+This revision is still stored in the datastore and preserved throughout compactions.
 This is done intentionally to ensure the key deletion event would be synchronized with all clients.
 To permanently delete a key, either the datastore needs to be rewritten, or a compaction should be run with a special 'purge' flag (not currently implemented) that would permanently discard any revisions with no values.

 ## Managing concurrency between readers, writers and compactions